 first-hand.
 I found myself focusing on this story and couldn’t shake the

-unsettled feelings it stirred in me.
-It seemed to be taking over my thoughts.
 Then, like a bolt of divine lightning it struck me!
 This was just a story from the paper created to make me focus on something I had no control over!
 I had become a mass-media puppet¦ I had been brainwashed into believing something without any real proof and my thoughts and opinions had become those of the writer.
 I felt like such a fool.
 I was, a fool.
 It was never more clear that this wasn't a single occurrence, It had been happening for years.

 In that moment of realization I underwent a transformation, a change in my